 A perceptron also called an artificial neuron is a neural network unit that does certain computations to detect features.

 It is a single-layer neural network used as a linear classifier while working with a set of input data.
-Since perceptron uses classified data points which are already labeled, it is a supervised learning algorithm.
-This algorithm is used to enable neurons to learn and process elements in the training set one at a time.
+Since the perceptron uses labeled data points, it functions as a supervised learning algorithm.
+This algorithm enables neurons to learn and process elements in the training set one at a time.

 Image Source: Google Images